Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 Hotel address in Chinese characters

-Even if you have someone meeting you at the airport, like a tour guide, it’s good to have a back-up plan just in case.
+Even if you have someone meeting you at the airport, like a tour guide, it’s good to have a back-up plan.
+This tip has saved me a few times!

 2. China packing list – essential items